Stereo Co-capture System for Recording and Tracking Fish with Frame- and Event Cameras: Experiments

 \subsection{Data Acquisition}

-To show the capabilities of the co-capture system we recorded a dataset for fish tracking under laboratory conditions.
+To show the capabilities of the co-capture system we recorded live fish (\textit{Poecilia formosa}) during ongoing experimental work in the laboratory of Prof. Jens Krause.
 Two synchronized co-capture systems were used to record fish in a water tank, using one co-capture system from the front and one from the top (see \cref{fig:experiments:recording_setup}).
 The method currently presented uses only the top-view recordings.
 Stereo extensions are planned: tracks from both views will be fused using an EKF to reconstruct the 3D trajectories of the animals.

 We recorded 12 sequences with 1 to 6 fish.
 The Basler camera recorded at 120 fps.
 The event cameras delivered an average event rate of $675$ thousand events/s.
 The fish were located in a tank of size 20$\times$20$\times$20 cm. \Cref{fig:experiments:overlay} shows the overlay of events and grayscale frames.
 A visualization of the top view in the three different representations and tracking methods tested can be seen in \cref{fig:eyecatcher}.